basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 Riak ships with eLevelDB included within the distribution, so there is no separate installation required.
 However, Riak is configured by default to use the Bitcask storage engine.
-To switch to eLevelDB set the 'storage_backend` variable in [[app.config|Configuration Files]] to `riak_kv_eleveldb_backend`.
+To switch to eLevelDB set the `storage_backend` variable in [[app.config|Configuration Files]] to `riak_kv_eleveldb_backend`.

 ```bash